ankorstore/yokai/fxmcpserver/README.md

       capabilities:
         tools: true # to expose MCP tools (disabled by default)
 ```
-### Middlewares
+### Hooks

-This module offers the possibility to provide [MCPSSEServerMiddleware](server/sse/context.go) implementations, applied on each MCP SSE request.
+This module offers the possibility to provide context hooks with [MCPSSEServerContextHook](server/sse/context.go) implementations, applied on each MCP SSE request.

 You can use the `AsMCPSSEServerMiddleware()` function to register an MCP SSE server middleware, or `AsMCPSSEServerMiddlewares()` to register several MCP SSE server middlewares at once.